ASCE Orange County Mentorship Program

 Mentor and Protégé Enrollment and Pairing Process:

 Members interested in becoming either mentors or protégés are asked to complete the program forms distributed by ASCE Orange County during the application process.
-Participants are expected to the read the entirety of all documents provided prior to the application process.
+Participants are expected to read the entirety of all documents provided prior to the application process.
 Enrollment is limited to, and at the discretion of the Mentorship Committee.
 There are limited opportunities available to participate and not all applicants may be selected to participate.
 Participants must be members in good standing (actively enrolled) with ASCE to be eligible.

 Roles and Responsibilities:

 The roles and responsibilities for mentors and protégé will be unique to every relationship.
-The goals set between each mentor and protégé will serve as guide for their relationship.
+The goals set between each mentor and protégé will serve as a guide for their relationship.
 The following should be considered between mentorship pairs:

 - Desired outcome from the relationship.
 What are the goals of this mentoring relationship?

 - Determination of communication techniques.
 Multiple and effective means of keeping in touch.
 Try to anticipate problems before they may arise.
 For example, if the mentor travels often, face-to-face meetings may be harder to schedule than meetings by phone.

 - In-person meetings are highly encouraged between scheduled events Setting time aside to have an effective relationship outside of scheduled events.
 How often do we meet?
 Where or how will we meet?